Jon Rua

-Jon Rua (born Jonathan Rua) is a Colombian-American actor, dancer, choreographer, singer, and writer, best known for his roles in Broadway musicals such as Hamilton, In the Heights, The SpongeBob Musical, and Hands on a Hardbody.
+Jon Rua (born Jonathan Rua) is an American actor, dancer, choreographer, singer, and writer, best known for his roles in Broadway musicals such as Hamilton, In the Heights, The SpongeBob Musical, and Hands on a Hardbody.

 Rua was the choreographer for dance sequences in the 2025 Lincoln Center Theater Broadway production of Floyd Collins and served as an associate choreographer for the 2025 Broadway musical Boop! the Musical.

 Early life

 Rua was born in Elizabeth, New Jersey and grew up in nearby Linden.
 His parents, Maria Nohelia Castañeda Cano and Elibanier "Marco" Rua, were both immigrants from Colombia.

 Rua graduated in 2001 from Linden High School, where he participated in the marching band and musical theatre.
 He received a B.A. in Communication and Public Relations from Rutgers University.
 During Rua's college years, he attended his first dance class, and later started teaching dance to younger students.

 Career

-After college, Rua joined a dance company as an unpaid commitment, and eventually became a professional dancer doing live performance, music video work, and danced for Mariah Carey, Don Omar, Soulja Boy, Target, Billboard, Puma, Reebok, IBM, and Panasonic.
+After college, Rua joined a dance company as an unpaid commitment, and eventually became a professional dancer doing live performance, music video work.
+He danced for Mariah Carey, Don Omar, Soulja Boy, Target, Billboard, Puma, Reebok, IBM, and Panasonic.
 Rua then transitioned into musical theatre and acting.

 Rua made his Broadway debut in 2008 as a swing in Lin-Manuel Miranda's musical In the Heights, later becoming the replacement for Sonny and Graffiti Pete.
 He stepped into the leading role of Usnavi several times as understudy.